AI ETF Overview | AGIX | Artificial Intelligence ETF

 • A new wave is emerging around enterprise AI agents, as a growing share of organizations move from simple prompts to autonomous, workflow-integrated agents that execute tasks end-to-end.

-• Reported use of AI in at least one business function continues to increase, reaching 88% by 2025.
+Reported use of AI in at least one business function continues to increase.

-• 7% Fully scaled (AI fully deployed and integrated across organization)
+• Fully scaled: 7% — AI has been fully deployed and integrated across organization

-• 31% Scaling (Growing deployment/adoption of AI across organization)
+• Scaling: 31% — Growing the deployment/adoption of AI across organization

 Private AI Exposure